-- Sauca (purity, or cleanliness of ourselves and our surroundings)
+- Saucha – purity, or cleanliness of ourselves and our surroundings

-- Samtosha (contentment with what we have, and do not have)
+- Santosha – contentment with what we have, and do not have

-- Isvara Pranidhana (recognition that there is a God, or a higher intelligence)
+- Ishvara Pranidhana – a recognition that there is a God or a higher intelligence

 How Do I Use It On the Mat?

-When you’re really tired and you’ve had a busy day or are recovering from an illness, do you still force yourself to go to that really dynamic, fast, hot yoga class?
-Or do you allow yourself to accept the truth (satya) – that you’re really tired – and practise kindness (ahimsa) to yourself by finding a gentle restorative class, or just simply going home to eat, rest, and sleep?
+When you’re really tired and you’ve had a busy day or are recovering from an illness, do you still force yourself to go to that really dynamic, hot yoga class?
+Or do you allow yourself to accept the truth (satya) – that you’re really tired – and practice kindness (ahimsa) to yourself by finding a gentle restorative class, or just simply going home to rest?